 Big Facts is a resource of the most up-to-date and robust facts relevant to the nexus of climate change, agriculture and food security.
 It is intended to provide a credible and reliable platform for fact checking amid the range of claims that appear in reports, advocacy materials and other sources.
 Full sources are supplied for all facts and figures and all content has gone through a process of peer review.

 Big Facts is also an open-access resource.
 We encourage everyone to download, use and share the facts and graphic images.
 We believe that by sharing knowledge we can aid the type of interdisciplinary understanding and collaboration necessary for meeting the challenges posed to agriculture and food security in the face of climate change.

 The Big Facts project is led by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS).
-CCAFS is a strategic partnership of CGIAR and Future Earth, led by the International Center for Tropical Agriculture (CIAT).
-CCAFS brings together the world’s best researchers in agricultural science, development research, climate science and Earth System science, to identify and address the most important interactions, synergies and tradeoffs between climate change, agriculture and food security.
+CCAFS is led by the International Center for Tropical Agriculture (CIAT).
+CCAFS brings together the world’s best researchers in agricultural science, development research, climate science, and Earth system science, to identify and address the most important interactions, synergies, and tradeoffs between climate change, agriculture, and food security.

 We are well aware that this field is progressing rapidly, and that science is always open for re-evaluation.
 We welcome your suggestions for improvements, updates and corrections at firstname.lastname@example.org.

 Project leaders: Simon Bager, Bruce Campbell, Lucy Holt, Sonja Vermeulen